-Factors considered in the uncertainty affecting the confidence classification of the mineral resource estimates include the following::
+All sources of uncertainty were considered by the Wood QP classifying the confidence classification of the mineral resource estimates including the following factors:

 - The Wood QP observed high-grade portions of the Upper and Lower Reef Ruby Zone where the drill hole spacing and continuity of geology and mineralization would have been sufficient to support Indicated confidence classification.
 However, there was an absense of documented QAQC results by Kennecott for this drilling that was completed between 1959 and 1968.
 Trilogy Metals completed some limited in-fill drilling in this area that included a proper QAQC program and performed considerable re-assay of drill core surrounding this area but that program did not include these Kennecott close-spaced drill holes (presumably because they were narrow diameter holes drilled from underground).
-This resulted in additional uncertainty to the accuracy of the grades that limited the confidence classification to the Inferred in this area - The extensive re-sampling program that was completed by Trilogy Metals with proper QAQC allowed the comparison of the re-sampling data to the original data (Section 11.5.1.1).
+This resulted in additional uncertainty to the accuracy of the grades that limited the confidence classification to the Inferred in this area - The extensive re-sampling program that was completed by Trilogy Metals with proper QAQC allowed the comparison of the re-sampling data to the original data (Section 8.5.1.1).
 This comparison showed there to be a potential copper high bias in these higher-grade assays.
 This uncertainy in accuracy limits the confidence classification to Inferred.
 This uncertainty is limited to the Upper and Lower Reef Ruby Zone and does not affect the South Reef.